peterhinch/micropython-async/v3/docs/TUTORIAL.md

 [below](./TUTORIAL.md#62-polling-hardware-with-a-task).

 Implicit polling is more efficient and may gain further from planned improvements to I/O scheduling.
-Aside from the use of `ThreadSafeFlag` it is possible to write code which uses the same technique.
+Aside from the use of `ThreadSafeFlag`, it is possible to write code which uses the same technique.
 This is by designing the driver to behave like a stream I/O device such as a socket or UART, using `stream I/O`.
 This polls devices using Python's `select.poll` system: because